Available with Spatial Analyst license.

-The result is a raster layer of accumulated flow to each pixel, as determined by accumulating the weight for all pixels that flow into each downslope pixel.
-If no weight raster is provided, a weight of 1 is applied to each pixel, and the value of pixels in the output raster is the number of pixels that flow into each pixel.
+The result is a raster layer of accumulated flow to each cell, as determined by accumulating the weight for all cells that flow into each downslope cell.
+If no weight raster is provided, a weight of 1 is applied to each cell, and the value of cells in the output raster is the number of cells that flow into each cell.

-For more details, refer to How flow accumulation works.
+For more details, see the How flow accumulation works topic.

 This is a global raster function.

 The Flow Accumulation function supports three flow modeling methods for computing accumulated flow, including D8, Multiple Flow Direction (MFD) and D-Infinity (DINF).

 The flow direction raster can be created using the Flow Direction function.

 - If the input flow direction raster is not created with the Flow Direction function, there is a chance that the defined flow could fail by going into an endless loop.